tufailshah786/showing-ground-truth/README.md

         after extraction you will get this folder "showing-ground-tuth-master"

 step 2: open the "ground-truth" folder and store the images along with annotation file in the "test" folder
-        (its only for the rotated bounding box, xml file that contains the point xc,yc,w,h,angle)
+        (its only for the rotated bounding box, xml file that contains the point cx,cy,w,h,angle)

 step 3: open the command prompt and then go to the extract folder "showing-ground-tuth-master\ground-truth"
         by writing this command "cd C:\showing-ground-tuth-master\ground-truth"